OR WAIT null SECS

 In a second case, the anterior surface flattening was about 3.5 D after crosslinking, but Bowman’s surface had flattened by almost 1 D.

-The future Dr. Kundu pointed out two known factors: the curvature is known to be steeper on the stromal surface compared with the anterior surface, and that the stromal changes are masked by the epithelial thickness and haze that hide that crosslinking outcomes.
+Dr. Kundu pointed out two known factors: the curvature is known to be steeper on the stromal surface compared with the anterior surface, and that the stromal changes are masked by the epithelial thickness and haze that hide that crosslinking outcomes.

 The current study added four important points, according to Dr. Kundu.